Schenk75/keygen-ra/Readme.md

 cd server
 make
 cd bin
-# Generate Ecc key pair and send public key to client (-s can be omitted)
+# Generate Ecc key pair and send public key to client (-g can be omitted)
-./app -s
+./app -g
 # or
 # Receive Ecc public key from client and verify it with the sealed private key
-./app -l
+./app -v
 ```

 Start client